Photo Credit Ralph Daily

 What type of cooking pan and what size?

-Ideally, Chef Ricco recommends using an 8 – 10 inch sauté pan or fry pan and cooking three at a time.
+Ideally, Chef Ricco recommends using an 8 – 10 inch sauté pan or frying pan and cooking three at a time.
 You never want to crowd a pan when you are sautéing, or the meat will steam rather than fry properly.

 Besides, you will add the meat back to the pan to reheat when the sauce is done.